When Does My Child Support End?

 Without the correct documents, a non-custodial parent with a spotless history of child support payments can unknowingly become a deadbeat parent chased by a state agency.

 3. How to Avoid Unnecessary Child Support Payments?

 When a parent trying to operate amicably in a divorce is uninformed of their rights, they may oblige themselves to unnecessary payments.

 Adding language in a divorce decree for items like paying college tuition, providing transportation, and/or enrolling a child in the parent’s health care plan can extend financial obligations beyond what the court can mandate.

 While many of these payments are something a non-custodial parent would consider without the legal constraints of a court order and agreeing to some stipulations may avoid other divorce concessions, a parent can also provide financial support simply motivated by love as opposed to a legal obligation.

 The best way to establish child support properly and complete it simultaneously with legal expiration is to proactively advocate for it on the front end.
 Utilizing an experienced family law attorney can help ensure the most equitable possible outcome, provide a thorough understanding of support obligations, and put in place a proper end to your child support.

 Call a Family Law Attorney Today

-The Law Group of Northwest Arkansas LLP has the experience to help you navigate issues you may have with family law.
+The Law Group of Northwest Arkansas PLLC has the experience to help you navigate issues you may have with family law.
 We are available to answer your questions.
 Contact us at 1-479-316-3760 to schedule a consultation.